 Vintage dental molding left over from a previous renovation.

 Mantel and surround.
-Clients from a renovation earlier this year had no use for it so I held onto it and it was a perfect fit.
+Former clients had no use for it so I held onto it and it was a perfect fit.
 The metal insert was salvaged from a fireplace I had to take out of another room in the house.

 So that's about it.
 I hope this goes to show that you don't have to spend a fortune to make a room look great.
 Use what you have, boldly display the items you love most, and bargain hunt for the rest.